-Prospective investors in the Bonds must determine the suitability of that investment in the light of their own circumstances.
+Prospective investors in the Global Note must determine the suitability of that investment in the light of their own circumstances.
 In particular, each prospective investor should:

-- (i) have sufficient knowledge and experience to make a meaningful evaluation of the Bonds, the merits and risks of investing in the Bonds and the information contained or incorporated by reference in the Prospectus or any applicable supplement; - (ii) have sufficient financial resources and liquidity to bear all the risks of an investment in the Bonds, including where the currency for principal or interest payments is different from the prospective investor's currency; - (iii) understand thoroughly the terms of the Bonds and be familiar with the behaviour of any relevant indices and financial markets; and - (iv) be able to evaluate (either alone or with the help of a financial advisor) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the applicable risks. - 2.3 Risks relating to the Group and its business - 2.3.1 General
+- have sufficient knowledge and experience to make a meaningful evaluation of the Global Note, the merits and risks of acquiring Participation Notes and the information contained or incorporated by reference in the Prospectus or any applicable supplement; - (ii) have sufficient financial resources and liquidity to bear all the risks of an investment in the Global Note, including where the currency for principal or interest payments is different from the prospective investor's currency; - (iii) understand thoroughly the terms of the Global Note and Participation Notes; and - (iv) be able to evaluate (either alone or with the help of a financial advisor) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the applicable risks.

+Risks relating to the Group and its Business

+2.3.1 General